carpentries-incubator/hpc-intro/_episodes/00-hpc-intro.md

 than other systems, usually because they have more central processing units (CPUs), CPUs that operate at higher speeds, more memory, more storage, and faster connections with other computer systems.
-HPC systems are used when the resources of more standard computers, such as most dektops and laptops, are not enough to provide results in a timely fashion, if at all.
+HPC systems are used when the resources of more standard computers, such as most desktops and laptops, are not enough to provide results in a timely fashion, if at all.

 Using HPC systems often involves the use of a shell through a command line